waikato-llm/audio-dataset-converter/plugins/to-piper-sp.md

                         The key in the meta-data with the speaker name/ID;
                         assumes single-speaker data if not supplied. (default:
                         None)
-  --rel_path REL_PATH   The relative path to the audio files. (default: ./wav) --annotations_only    Outputs only the annotations. (default: False)
+  --rel_path REL_PATH   The relative path to the audio files. (default: wav) --annotations_only    Outputs only the annotations. (default: False)
 ```